Rdeepthiacharya/GameZone/README.md

 The platform is developed using front-end technologies (HTML, CSS, and JavaScript), making it lightweight, responsive, and accessible on any modern web browser.

 ## Getting Started

 To get started with GameZone, you only need a web browser and a text editor (optional, for modifications).
 You can simply clone the repository and open the project in your browser.

 ## Prerequisites

-Any modern web browser (Google Chrome, Firefox, Edge, Safari).
+- Any modern web browser (Google Chrome, Firefox, Edge, Safari).

-A text editor like VS Code (optional, if you want to explore or modify the code).
+- VS Code (or any editor of your choice).

 ## Running the Application